LaST$_{0}$: Latent Spatio-Temporal Chain-of-Thought for Robotic Vision-Language-Action Model: Related Work

-\textbf{Latent CoT.} Recent work of VLM in the general domain~\cite{chen2025reasoning, deng2024explicit, hao2024training, yang2025machine, wang2025monet, li2025latentimplicitvisualreasoning} has explored latent CoT reasoning to address the limitations of explicit CoT on ineffable visual-spatial matching and high-cost generation.
+\textbf{Latent CoT.} Recent work of VLM in the general domain~\cite{chen2025reasoning, deng2024explicit, wang2025monet, li2025latentimplicitvisualreasoning, yang2025machine} has explored latent CoT reasoning to address the limitations of explicit CoT on ineffable visual-spatial matching and high-cost generation.
 These methods perform multi-step inference directly in continuous latent spaces, allowing intermediate reasoning to be compact, implicit, and tightly integrated with downstream prediction.
 Beyond general-purpose VLMs, similar approaches have been adopted in the embodied intelligence domain, where textual CoT is particularly ill-suited for representing low-level signal generation.
 LCDrive~\cite{tan2025latent} replaces language-based explanations with action-aligned latent rollouts for autonomous driving.
 Thinkact~\cite{huang2025thinkact} compresses intermediate motion plans into compact representations.
-Our proposed LaST$_{0}$ is tailored for robotic manipulation, reasoning in a physically grounded latent space that jointly encodes semantic intent, geometric structure, and robot state.
+Our proposed LaST$_{0}$ is tailored for robotic manipulation, reasoning in a physically grounded latent space that jointly encodes semantic intent, geometric structure, and robot state, thereby capturing the embodied interaction between the robot and its environment.